alex0620ee05/Self-checkout-system/set_up_files/README.md

     sh install_vai.sh

-You are able to run the demo on the board, please check the `README.md` of `demo/`
+You are able to run the demo on the board, please check <https://github.com/alex0620ee05/Self-checkout-system/blob/main/demo/Readme.md>